 Healy Hall completes the east side of the Quadrangle.
-It is named for Patrick Healy, S.J., who served as Georgetown President in 1874-1882.
+It is named for Patrick Healy, S.J., who served as Georgetown President from 1874 to 1882.
 Before Father Healy became president, there had been plans to build several new buildings on campus in the same architectural style as the existing ones.
 Father Healy abandoned these plans and instead constructed one large building.
 Construction work began in 1877 and the exterior was completed by 1882, although work on the interior continued into the early 1900s.

 The building stands out for three reasons.
-The first is its size; its completion more than doubled the total square footage of campus buildings.
-The second is its architectural style; the Medieval Revival / Flemish Romanesque design is a very different style from the Federal style much used in Georgetown and Washington.
-The third is its orientation; Healy Hall was the first building on campus to face D.C. rather than the river.
+The first is its size: its completion more than doubled the total square footage of campus buildings.
+The second is its architectural style: the Medieval Revival / Flemish Romanesque design is very different from the Federal style much used in Georgetown and Washington.
+The third is its orientation: Healy Hall was the first building on campus to face D.C. rather than the river.
 Some historians have suggested that Father Healy deliberately selected this orientation as a signal that Georgetown should be viewed, from that point on, as an educational institution of great local and national importance.